Your Village Neighbors

 Lynda and Skip Dickerson

 moved to The Village at Duxbury in September, 2010.
 They value the strong friendships they have built since moving here.
-The Dickersons also own homes in Mexico and on the Cape, and they appreciate the simplicity of home ownership at The Village.
+The Dickersons also own a summer home on the Cape, and they appreciate the simplicity of home ownership at The Village.
 Lynda and Skip enjoy participating in activities ranging from bocce to Wii bowling to day trips at The Huntington Theatre in Boston.
-When he’s not traveling, Skip makes a point of attending the Friday men’s breakfast.
+Skip is a member of the Board of Directors and enjoys attending the Friday men’s breakfast.

 John F. Spence Jr.